 Spoken Language: English Category: Fundamental Research The use of surfactants derived from plants of European origin (rapeseed-oil, linseed-oil, olive-oil, sunflower-oil) replacing or supplementing wash active substances based on palm- resp. palm kernel oil and coconut oil is increasing.
 This has numerous advantages, such as safeguarding the rainforest, preserving and promoting biodiversity, avoiding monocultures, utilizing short transportation routes and much more.
 Also, oils from local crops are chemically different from palm kern oil but they are suitable for surfactant production.
 However, formulating detergents and cleaning products with such surfactants is not a drop-in solution and requires technical efforts.
 In this study, the properties of a cationic surfactant derived from local European plants oils (rapeseed oil/sunflower oil) were investigated in comparison with a cationic surfactant derived from palm oil.
 The raw materials show similar performance in terms of odor and viscosity as a function of temperature.
 The use of the European plant oil derived cationic surfactant in laundry softeners leads to similar fabric softening, perfume deposition performance and formulation stability.

-Award-Session: "Young Scientists Award" and "Award of the GDCh Detergent Chemistry Division "
+Award-Session: "Young Researcher Award" and "Award of the GDCh Division of Detergent Chemistry"

 Prof. Dr. Birgit Glüsen, TH Köln, University of Applied Sciences